Phileosopher/commonplace/mind-neurodivergence.md

 - When it's a severe case, it becomes attention deficit hyperactivity disorder (ADHD).
 - Their mind is generally experiencing racing thoughts, but as a typical part of their daily lives.
+- Every symptom of their diagnosis is linked to [dysregulation](awareness-dysregulation.md).

 Indicators: